Employee

 A Growing—and Gratifying—Profession

 What, exactly, is the role of a recovery coach?
 “It depends on who you ask,” said Matthew Johnson with a smile.
-Johnson, the recovery coach supervisor for CHD Outpatient Clinics on Park Street in West Springfield and on Pine Street in Springfield, pointed out that because the recovery coach field is still developing, the role can vary from state to state, agency to agency, from program to program within each agency—and even from coach to coach and the individuals served, spending on their needs.
+Johnson, the recovery coach supervisor for CHD Outpatient Clinics on Park Street in West Springfield and on Pine Street in Springfield, pointed out that because the recovery coach field is still developing, the role can vary from state to state, agency to agency, from program to program within each agency—and even from coach to coach and the individuals served, depending on their needs.

 The Massachusetts Organization for Addiction Recovery (MOAR) defines recovery coaches as people in recovery with lived experience “who have been trained to help their peers with a similar experience to gain hope, explore recovery, and achieve life goals.”
 They maintain “an equitable” relationship with those they coach.